TheDomcio/WonderfulPolishLanguage/README.md

 #### Games (Gry)

 - [TVGRYpl](https://www.youtube.com/channel/UCtGnMWpCcoRZVWxkVKp3Ulg) -The most popular Polish YouTube channel dedicated to computer games.
-They have already created videos on many game-related topics.
+They have already created videos on many game-related topics (On the subchannel [TVGRYplus](https://www.youtube.com/channel/UCBuapzlArSNwZk-n4gQIsRQ) there is news etc.).
 - [Staszek iGRAszkowski](https://www.youtube.com/user/staszekiGRAszek) - Very cool channel with gameplays of various games with nice commentary.
 So if you are looking for someone who records games and adds his cool commentary and doesn't without a lot of unnecessary things, this is a good choice because his videos are in really good quality.
+- [quaz9](https://www.youtube.com/quaz9) - The biggest Polish dinosaur of computer game reviews.
+He has been running his channel for over 10 years and his reviews still hold a huge level - he shares his opinions in a very interesting form.
-- [Broda ty](https://www.youtube.com/user/Midvith) - Polish dinosaur of computer games reviews (hehe).
+- [Broda ty](https://www.youtube.com/user/Midvith) - Second Polish "dinosaur of computer games reviews".
 His films are really qualitative.
 He describes his experiences with the game - reviews in a very interesting way, he is not afraid to criticize them constructively and speaks brief and to the point.
+- [arhn.eu](https://www.youtube.com/user/arhneu) - Great channel dedicated to gaming enthusiasts, especially for those who like the theme of retro games, because it often appears here, game reviews appearing on the channel are also cool.
+The creators of the channel also made a very good documentary film about the creation of the computer version of [Wiedźmin (The Witcher)]([https://pl.wikipedia.org/wiki/Wied%C5%BAmin](https://pl.wikipedia.org/wiki/Wiedźmin)) - [Biały Wilk: Historia komputerowego Wiedźmina (White Wolf: The History of the Computer Witcher)](https://www.youtube.com/watch?v=g18GgD-SNzM).It is also worth to look at the subchannel [arhn2eu - arhn.eu po godzinach](https://www.youtube.com/user/arhn2eu).
+- [NRGeek](https://www.youtube.com/NRGeek00) - Another interesting channel related to the subject of computer games.
+He publishes an interesting and funny video series entitled ["Zagrajmy w crapa (Najgorsze gry wg NRGeeka)"](https://www.youtube.com/playlist?list=PLZ0h0Yns_-Xg3pMWfWMzAgCAKeQqavcra).
+- [ZagrajnikTV](https://www.youtube.com/channel/UCMR98HM7DeK21qydf885QhA) - The channel presenting computer games in a very cool form - editing and the atmosphere of the videos are very interesting.

 #### Movies (Filmy)

 - [Grupa Filmowa Darwin (G.F.
 Darwin)](https://www.youtube.com/channel/UCkPjHTuNd_ycm__29dXM3Nw) - A film group making really great movies.
 With its latest films it refers to the problems affecting today's [especially Polish] society.
 The main popularity of this YouTube channel has been brought by films from the ["Wielkie Konflikty"](https://www.youtube.com/watch?v=c4f1Gyx2zhY&list=PLsuXZgkp0aLhss_09rp5y7stE-ai47los) series, as well as a parody of the song "Will You Be There" by Michael Jackson entitled ["Orki z Majorki"](https://www.youtube.com/watch?v=YZuFsI-bttM) (About [[oceanic] orcas (killer whale) ](https://pl.wikipedia.org/wiki/Orka_oceaniczna) from Mallorca).
 - [Skazany na film](https://www.youtube.com/channel/UC8ROk73ZAWnDk6VS5kXTzVQ) - A great channel about film, where the author describes things from this world in a very inspiring way.
+It's really, really worth checking out.
 - [Cezary Pazura](https://www.youtube.com/channel/UCY_fyIMTLLOZgmkuUYo6JKw) - The YouTube channel of the famous Polish actor [Cezary Pazura](https://pl.wikipedia.org/wiki/Cezary_Pazura), the channel's subject are of course movies and things related to them, often "Wujek Czarek", as the actor wants it to be called, talks about the backstage of some famous films and also tells anecdotes from his life as actor, also from his school days.
-- [Na Gałęzi](https://www.youtube.com/user/NaGalezi) - Another channel dedicated to films, there is a lot of humor here.
+- [Na Gałęzi](https://www.youtube.com/user/NaGalezi) - Another channel dedicated to movies, there is a lot of humor here.
+- [Artur Kinomaniak Pietras](https://www.youtube.com/user/KinomaniakPietras) - A channel created by an expert with huge experience in film reviews.
+- [Brody z Kosmosu](https://www.youtube.com/channel/UCCJPUFrjnQTafaLAzHJ_obQ) - Channel with very interesting movie reviews.
+- [Sfilmowani](https://www.youtube.com/user/SfilmowaniTV) - Next channel about reviewing films.
+- [Galeria Horroru](https://www.youtube.com/GaleriaHorroru) - YouTube channel about [reviewing] horror movies and other things related to the horror subject.
 - [TvFilmy](https://www.youtube.com/channel/UCc5tRa0svbXzKJUk40ow24Q) - An interesting channel about movies.
 It is created by part of the team from [TVGRYpl](https://www.youtube.com/user/TVGRYpl).
 - [NanoKarrin](https://www.youtube.com/channel/UCue2Utve3Cz8Cb2eIJzWGUQ) - A Polish group creating covers of well-known songs and parodies of some anime productions.
 - [Spychu91](https://www.youtube.com/user/Spychu91) - Announcements of new anime production and information from "that world".